22940dev/hugo-frameview/content/likes.md

 > Have the courage to follow your heart and intuition.
 They somehow know what you truly want to become.

+> Creativity is just connecting things.
+When you ask creative people how they did something, they feel a little guilty because they didn't really do it.
+They just saw something.
+It seemed obvious to them after a while.

+> When you're a carpenter making a beautiful chest of drawers, you're not going to use a piece of plywood on the back, even though it faces the wall and nobody will see it.
+You'll know it's there, so you're going to use a beautiful piece of wood on the back.
+For you to sleep well at night, the aesthetic, the quality, has to be carried all the way through.

 > Only the shaman knows that culture is a game.
 Everyone else takes it seriously.
 That’s how he can do his magic.

 > The dose makes the poison.